Below you’ll find some of the frequently asked questions. If you still need help, feel free to reach us using the link at the bottom of the page.

 Click here for more information.

-I’m trying to mint an NFT/ Connect to a Dapp with solflare on my mobile browser but it will not connect.
+I’m trying to mint an NFT/ Connect to an app with solflare on my mobile browser but it will not connect.

 What’s the cheapest and easiest way to get my ERC-20 or SPL tokens onto Solflare

-The cheapest and best way at the moment is to use FTX exchange.
-Transfer your funds to your FTX wallet and convert from within there
+The cheapest and best way at the moment is to use a centralized exchange (CEX) like Binance, Kraken, or Kucoin.
+Transfer your funds to your CEX wallet and convert from there.

 I have wwETH how do I get it into wETH